 Canine hemangiosarcoma usually attacks the dog’s spleen but can metastasize to other organs.
 That, unfortunately, includes the brain.

-I had always wanted my own dog but felt it wasn’t right to keep a big dog in an apartment.
+I had always wanted a dog but felt it wasn’t right to keep a big dog in an apartment.
 When I was 29, I was able to buy my first place in Tennessee.
 I wanted to rescue a dog and knew a puppy wasn’t for me because I worked full time.
-I researched breeds and hunted on Petfinder.
+So I researched breeds and hunted on Petfinder.
 Eventually, I found my dog at the Humane Society.

 A wild child